4 Types of Welding Techniques Used on Woven Wire Mesh (Spot, TIG, Plasma, and Solder)

 When Should I Plasma Weld?

 Again, plasma welding is identical to TIG welding.
-It creates the same permanent bond needed for an application that needs a solution that does not contain holes or leaks.
+It creates the same permanent bond needed to minimize holes, leaks, or faults.

-to set up, depending on the project.
+To that end, the software used during the automation process can sometimes be difficult to understand and use.
 This means there is an increased risk of the operator inputting the wrong parameters, which could result in an ineffective bond.

-Soldering is a little different than most welding; however, the two share many characteristics.
-Typically, when you weld two pieces of material together, you are making the separate pieces one unified piece.
+Soldering is a little different than most welding techniques.
+Typically, when you weld two pieces of material together, you are bonding the separated pieces, creating one unified piece.

-Soldering, on the other hand, is the process in which a low-melting alloy is used to bond material.
+Soldering, on the other hand, is the process in which a low-melting alloy is used as an agent to bond material.

 When Should I Solder?